 What you do

 - Steam and Sear Aubergine.
 Steaming large cuts of eggplants ensures that it is going to be cooked all throughout.
-Subsequently searing it seals in the deal.
+Subsequently searing in high heat it seals in the deal.
 Seasoning as you go for optimal flavor

 - Throw in Orzo, Veg stock and saffron tea.
+You can deglaze and add a splash of white wine.
 You may use Turmeric or paprika for color if you don’t have saffron on hand.
 Remember that this is just a guide and your kitchen is your workshop.
 Try things out and learn.

 - Stir every once in a while.